The Forrester Wave Methodology

 Gathering Evaluation Data

 • Holds executive strategy briefings and demonstrations.
 The vendors follow the criteria laid out in the questionnaire and, potentially, scenarios developed by Forrester to demonstrate the functionality of each product.
-During the evaluation, the Forrester team captures detailed notes and may record the presentation.
+During the evaluation, the research team captures detailed notes and may record the presentation.
 Forrester does not provide a copy of the recording to participating vendors.

 Scoring And Feedback